 Family campsite on the Santiago de Compostela pilgrim route, 20 min. from Burgos.
 Panoramic views of a Templars' Castle.
 History, walking and cycling.
 Birds of prey excursion.
-Photograph the hop and bee eater.
 Traditional dishes from outdoor oven.
-Free wifi.
+Free wifi at restaurant.

 Looking for inexpensive camping in low season?
 Order CampingCard ACSI

 31 Campsite open / CampingCard ACSI not accepted

 31 Your holiday period

 Detail information about this campsite

 Average rating: 7.9Add a review